organom/3dPrinterV1/Readme.txt

-My version of the Ulticampy v2 as an introduction to 3d printing and to the maker world... should have started by something easier ;)
+First try to build a 3dPrinter - based on Ulticampy v2 done as an introduction to 3d printing and to the maker world... should have started by something easier ;)

 Materials:
 	- mdf 5mm (no 6mm was available in the store)